Two-Minutes Talks - 5 rounds

 Round #3 - Present your lens analysis to the class.

 - engage the audience with a hook and end on message!
+You can use the same ones from your script.

 Round #4 -